waldrain/waldrain.github.io/moniwonig.md

 - install solar electrical panels along dachfirst or on south walmdach
 - ask delzer about his photovoltaikanlage
 - build platform in walnut tree
-- build platform in the huge oberelben oak or elm trees
+- build platform in the huge waldrain oak or elm trees
-- build treehouse space in oberelben
+- build treehouse space in waldrain
 - Aussendusche an das Hauswasserwerk Huenerbergweg 30 anschliessen und Aussenbadewanne aufstellen

 ### <a name="todo-dgn"></a>todo dgn